OSHA's New Whistleblowing Requirements: How To Steer Clear Of Legal Missteps Amid Increased Employee Protections

 |Date / Time:

-It’s important for organizations not to legally misstep when an employee reports a questionable employment practice or conduct of his or her coworkers, supervisors or company executives.
-He or she is entitled to whistleblowing protection under a number of federal laws, including the Occupational Safety and Health Act (OSH Act), Title VII of the Civil Rights Act of 1964, and other statutes.
+When an employee reports a questionable employment practice or conduct of his or her coworkers, supervisors or company executives, he or she is entitled to whistleblowing protection under a number of federal laws, including the Occupational Safety and Health Act (OSH Act), Title VII of the Civil Rights Act of 1964, and other statutes.

-Join us for an in-depth webinar led by a founding partner of the Washington, D.C.-based law firm Conn Maciel Carey, to get an inside look at the practical impact OSHA’s latest provisions on workplace whistleblowing will have on your organization.
+Join us for an in-depth webinar led by a founding partner of the Washington, D.C.-based law firm of Conn Maciel Carey, featuring live Q&A on the practical impact OSHA’s latest provisions on workplace whistleblowing will have on your organization.

-You’ll learn the types of employment actions that could spark whistleblower investigations by OSHA or another federal agency and the potential legal consequences your organization could face for its missteps when responding to employees’ complaints about allegedly unlawful, unsafe, or unscrupulous workplace conduct or practices.
+It’s imperative for employers to get a handle on the types of employment actions that could spark whistleblower investigations by OSHA or another federal agency, and the potential legal consequences the organization could face for its missteps when responding to employees’ complaints about allegedly unlawful, unsafe, or unscrupulous workplace conduct or practices.

 About Your Presenter: